What is Knee Osteoarthritis?

 Can Knee Osteoarthritis be Avoided?

 Cartilage breakdown and wear is inevitable as we age.
-However, we can take certain steps to reduce knee pain and to prevent stiffness arising from osteoarthritis.
+However, we can take certain steps to reduce knee pain and prevent stiffness arising from osteoarthritis.

 - Controlling body weight

-Being obese or overweight worsens the cartilage wear due to the extra stress on the cartilage.
+Being obese or overweight worsens cartilage wear due to the extra stress on the cartilage.
 Reducing weight will slow down the progression of osteoarthritis.

 - Regular exercise

 Exercising our joints, especially our knees, helps to strengthen the muscles around the joints.
 Strong muscles that result from regular exercise protect our knees and absorb part of the stress exerted to the knee.
-Exercising also helps prevent stiffness to the joints.
+Exercising also helps prevent stiffness in the joints.
 Exercises beneficial for the knees include cycling, swimming etc.

 - Prevent knee injuries